pascalwhoop/broker-python/README.md

 1. TODO
 2. Install all packages with pip, ideally in a virtual environment to avoid conflicts with locally installed packages
+3. `pip install editable .` to install the agent cli tool in the local `venv`

 ## Architecture